mpot05/makecode-docs/README.md

 Go to the desktop and right click the background and create a new file ending in .sh.
 Open this file in any text editor and input the following example or your own script:

 write: <code>/lib/mercury/mercury -kiosk https://arcade.makecode.com/kiosk </code>

+The general format of this script is to just launch the web browser of choice, open it in it's own kiosk mode (if available) and then go to a specified link